Dai-Hang/Dai-Hang.github.io/_pages/about.md

 News
 ------
 We are recruiting now!
 Multiple Postdoc, PhD, and Master positions are open in autonomous driving, machine vision, and embodied AI.
 Applicants with CVPR/ICCV/ECCV/NIPS publications are preferred. **Please email me with your CV and highlight your interest area**.
+<br>📢 I serve as an Area Chair for BMVC 2024. 🚀🚀

 Research Interests
 ------